Wołów: History

 During World War I, the German administration operated a forced labour camp for Allied prisoners of war in the town.
 During World War II, the Germans operated a youth prison in the town, with multiple forced labour subcamps in the region, including one in the town itself.
 In 1943–1945, the Germans carried out mass executions of Allied prisoners of war in the forest in the present-day district of Gancarz.
 In January 1945 - just before town was taken by the Red Army - the Wehrmacht evacuated the German population westwards.
-After Nazi Germany's defeat in World War II, the town became again part of Poland.
-The totality of the town's previous population was expelled in accordance with the Potsdam Agreement.
+After Nazi Germany's defeat in World War II, the town became part of Poland.
+The totality of the town's previous population was expelled.

 Deportation of Germans from the surrounding villages proceeded in 1945-46.
 Often, the local mayor announced at eve that families were to show up for deportation the next morning.
 Very often, the victims' luggage was plundered.

 In 1962, the town was the site of the Wołów bank robbery, one of the largest bank robberies in Poland.

+Transport

+Wołów lies at the intersection of vovoideship roads 343, 340, 339 and 338.

+Wołów has a station on the Zielona Góra-Wrocław railway line.